PV: Total installed costs up to 50% program budget

-PV: $1.50 per watt
+PV: $0.50 per watt

-Solar Water Heating (Commercial): 30% of installed cost, up to $15,000
+Solar Water Heating: 30% of installed cost

-Through its Renewable Energy Rebate Program, Colorado Springs Utilities (CSU) offers a rebate to customers who install grid-connected solar-electric (PV) systems, wind systems, and solar water heaters.
+Through its Renewable Energy Rebate Program, Colorado Springs Utilities (CSU) offers a rebate to customers who install grid-connected solar-electric (photovoltaic, or PV) systems and solar water heaters.
 To calculate the PV system’s AC output, a de-rating factor is used to account for shading and suboptimal orientation or tilt.

-Qualifying PV modules and inverters must be included in the California Energy Commission's (CEC) [http://www.gosolarcalifornia.org/equipment/ lists of eligible equipment].
-Qualifying systems must also carry minimum manufacturer and/or installer warranties as outlined in the program guidelines.
+The application, interconnection agreement, and other documents are available at the program website above.
+Qualifying PV modules and inverters must be included in the California Energy Commission's (CEC) lists of eligible equipment.
+Qualifying systems must also carry minimum manufacturer or installer warranties as outlined in the program guidelines.